bshack/white-label/README.md

 /app/assets/markup/tags - these are partials for basic html tags, useful if you don't want to reinvent the wheel constantly

+### CSS

+This project uses SCSS for the CSS compliation.

+#### Directory Structure

+/app/assets/style - these are the top level scss files live, these are compiled directly into to .css files.

+/app/assets/style/base - this is where all the scss files with reusable placeholders live

 ### Javascript

 #### Model